 And here’s what the new one looks like.
 So much better.

 We have 5 bathroom faucets in this house, so we didn’t want to break the bank on something ubber-expensive.
-We found these Glacier Bay faucets in brushed nickel at Home Depot for only $28 each.
+We found these Glacier Bay faucets in brushed nickel at our local hardware store for only $28 each.
 For $140 (plus tax) we were able to purchase all five faucets.